onurbingol/NVIDIA-Omniverse-Azure-Operations-Twin/AUTOMATION.md

 ## General Notes

 The automation was all developed using Bash shell scripts on Ubuntu Linux.
-Porting to PowerShell in order to run on Windows should be easy however as the bulk of the work is done REST APIs.
+Porting to PowerShell in order to run on Windows should be easy however as the bulk of the work is done via the relevant REST APIs.

 ## Configuration

 Create a copy of [`exports.sh.template`](./scripts/exports.sh.template) named `exports.sh` in the [`scripts`](./scripts) folder.
 Then update all of the values as necessary for your environment.
 This file will be used throughout the deployment process.

 ## Automation for Deployment of Back-end Azure Components